Prohibited Methods Of Hunting

 - Take or attempt to take or have in possession more than the daily bag limit of any game bird or animal.

 - Import, possess, sell or offer to sell live: any species of mongoose, any species of wild rabbit or hare and any deer, raccoon, fox, skunk, coyote, wild turkey, wild rodents and any wild goat, sheep, antelope or other exotic game from any area outside of Alabama.
-Or any fish from the genus Clarias, Serrasalmus or Mylopharyngodon.
+(Also, see Sale of Game Birds and Game Animals, Hunting Laws, Regulations & Information) or any fish from the genus Clarias, Serrasalmus or Mylopharyngodon.

 - Release any tame or wild turkey into any of the wild areas of the state.